drborges/katana/Readme.md

 	return &Datastore{cache, config.DatastoreURL}
 })

-// Registers a constructor function that always provides the same instance of *AccountService
+// Registers a constructor function that lazily provides the same instance of *AccountService
-// resolving its dependencies -- *Datastore -- as part of the process injector.ProvideSingleton(&AccountService{}, func(db *Datastore) *AccountService {
+// resolving its dependencies -- *Datastore -- as part of the process. injector.ProvideSingleton(&AccountService{}, func(db *Datastore) *AccountService {
 	return &AccountService{db}
 })